ZoltanNyaradi/Blackjack/README.md

 | Some hands had wrong value. | From the card 10 only the "1" was cut out.
 So it had the value of 1. | "1" is handled now as "J", "Q" and "K" not as a number. |
 | Every card had the value of 10 | Fixing the previus error "1" was used inted of card=="1" in the if statment so it was alway true. | The statement was finished, as it should be. |

+### PEP 8 Style Checker

+To check and upgrade code style [code:wof](https://www.codewof.co.nz/style/python3/) was used.